email2ify/drf-frieds/README.md

 ## Heroku Deployment

-The site was deployed to Heroku with the foolwing steps:
+The site was deployed to Heroku with the following steps:

 * Navigate to heroku and create an account
 * Click the new button in the top right corner